Fighting For Justice In The Workplace Since 1955

 USERRA Provisions

-The USERRA is a very comprehensive statute that protects the veterans and members of the armed forces from adverse employment actions because of their status as same.
+The USERRA is a very comprehensive statute that protects veterans and members of the armed forces from adverse employment actions based on their status as such.

 It prohibits a range of adverse employment actions such as: